SciTools/iris/docs/src/whatsnew/latest.rst

    :pull:`4064`), and supporting representation (:pull:`4033`, :pull:`4054`) of
    data on meshes.
    Most of this new API can be found in :mod:`iris.experimental.ugrid`.
-The key objects introduced are :class:`iris.experimental.ugrid.Mesh`, :class:`iris.experimental.ugrid.MeshCoord` and :obj:`iris.experimental.ugrid.PARSE_UGRID_ON_LOAD`.
+The key objects introduced are :class:`iris.experimental.ugrid.mesh.Mesh`, :class:`iris.experimental.ugrid.mesh.MeshCoord` and :obj:`iris.experimental.ugrid.load.PARSE_UGRID_ON_LOAD`.
-   A :class:`iris.experimental.ugrid.Mesh` contains a full description of a UGRID type mesh. :class:`~iris.experimental.ugrid.MeshCoord`\ s are coordinates that reference and represent a :class:`~iris.experimental.ugrid.Mesh` for use on a :class:`~iris.cube.Cube`. :class:`~iris.cube.Cube`\ s are also given the property :attr:`~iris.cube.Cube.mesh` which returns a :class:`~iris.experimental.ugrid.Mesh` if one is attached to the :class:`~iris.cube.Cube` via a :class:`~iris.experimental.ugrid.MeshCoord`.
+   A :class:`iris.experimental.ugrid.mesh.Mesh` contains a full description of a UGRID type mesh. :class:`~iris.experimental.ugrid.mesh.MeshCoord`\ s are coordinates that reference and represent a :class:`~iris.experimental.ugrid.mesh.Mesh` for use on a :class:`~iris.cube.Cube`. :class:`~iris.cube.Cube`\ s are also given the property :attr:`~iris.cube.Cube.mesh` which returns a :class:`~iris.experimental.ugrid.mesh.Mesh` if one is attached to the :class:`~iris.cube.Cube` via a :class:`~iris.experimental.ugrid.mesh.MeshCoord`.

 #. `@trexfeathers`_ added support for loading unstructured mesh data from netcdf data,
    for files using the `UGRID`_ conventions.
-   The context manager :obj:`~iris.experimental.ugrid.PARSE_UGRID_ON_LOAD` provides a way to load UGRID files so that :class:`~iris.cube.Cube`\ s can be returned with a :class:`~iris.experimental.ugrid.Mesh` attached.
+   The context manager :obj:`~iris.experimental.ugrid.load.PARSE_UGRID_ON_LOAD` provides a way to load UGRID files so that :class:`~iris.cube.Cube`\ s can be returned with a :class:`~iris.experimental.ugrid.mesh.Mesh` attached.
    (:pull:`4058`).

 #. `@pp-mo`_ added support to save cubes with meshes to netcdf files, using the
    `UGRID`_ conventions.
    The existing :meth:`iris.save` function now does this, when saving cubes with meshes.
-   A routine :meth:`iris.experimental.ugrid.save_mesh` allows saving :class:`~iris.experimental.ugrid.Mesh` objects to netcdf *without* any associated data (i.e. not attached to cubes).
+   A routine :meth:`iris.experimental.ugrid.save.save_mesh` allows saving :class:`~iris.experimental.ugrid.mesh.Mesh` objects to netcdf *without* any associated data (i.e. not attached to cubes).
    (:pull:`4318` and :pull:`4339`).